-- Previous, Save, and Next: Click on Next after you have made all your selections and you wish to continue with your assessment creation.
-If you are done with your selections and wish to exit the system click on Save before exiting.
+- Previous, Save and Next: Click on Next after you have made all your selections and you wish to continue with your assessment creation.
+If you are done with your selections and wish to exit the system click on the Save button before exiting.
 If you want to go back to a previous step, click on Previous.

-The final step in creating the assessment is to determine the administration details.
+The final step in creating the AKO assessment is to determine the administration details.

 - Administration Window: Depending on the district default, normally the assessment window is set from the current date for 30 days.
 You can manually change the dates by clicking on the calendar icon, then choosing the date range of your assessment.
 Click on Apply to save your date settings.

-- Intended User: If you are administering the assessment with an Online Answer Sheet, you must indicate the intended user Student or Teacher.
+- Intended User: If you are administering the assessment online, you must indicate the intended user Student or Teacher.
 Student means that students will be completing the test online in the Student Portal.
 Teacher means that the teacher will enter the students’ answers on a Student Answer Sheet (online) after students take the test on paper.
-This is intended to be used by teachers whose students may have difficulty bubbling in the answer sheet on paper or online themselves.
+This is intended to be used by teachers whose students may have difficulty bubbling in the answer sheet themselves.

 - Enable Browser Lock Down: (only for districts that have Respondus enabled) Slide No to Yes.

-- Online Settings: If you are administering the assessment online, slide Show to Hide to view the online settings (see details below).
+- Online Settings: If you are administering the assessment with an online answer sheet, slide No to Yes to view the online settings.

-- Answer Sheet Template: If administering the assessment on paper using traditional scan sheets, determine which answer sheet you will use individual or class roster.
+- Answer Sheet Template: If administering the assessment on paper using SchoolCity scan sheets, determine which answer sheet you will use individual or class roster.
 Click on the view icon (eye) to view each layout.
-[Note: GradeCam answer sheets are individual layout only.]

 - Bubble Size: Determine which size bubble you prefer for your answer sheet.
-Click on the view icon (eye) to view a sample of each size.
-[Note: GradeCam sheets have only one bubble size.]
+Click on the view icon (eye) to view each size.

-- Scoring End Date: Determine the ending date that Constructed Response (CR) items can be scored, or student answers can be entered in the Online Answer Sheet, after the closing of the Administration window.
+- Scoring End Date: Determine the ending date that Constructed Response items can be scored after the closing of the Administration window.

-Online Settings: Slide Show to Hide to show all settings.
-Click on the icon to view a brief description of each property or tool.
+Click on the icon to view a short description of this property.

-- Default Time Increment: (If Duration is added.)
-The duration can be increased or decreased by a set number of minutes as needed during the testing session.
-To change the default setting, click inside the number box and use the up/down arrows to select a new time.
+- Default Time Increment: The duration can be increased or decreased by a set number of minutes as needed during the testing session.

 - 4 Digit PIN Verification: Pre-selects the requirement of a 4-digit PIN number for students to take an online assessment in the Student Portal.